sergei-mironov/litrepl/docs/usage/general-concepts.md

 The command `litrepl interrupt` sends an interrupt signal to the interpreter, prompting it to return control sooner (with an exception).

-* The equivalent Vim commands are `:LEvalAsync` (defaulting to a 0.5-second timeout) and `:LInterrupt`.
-* The Vim plugin also provides the `:LEvalMon` command, which facilitates continuous code evaluation with no delay.
-Interrupting this with Ctrl+C will make Litrepl return control to the editor, leaving the evaluation ongoing in the background.

 #### Attaching Interpreter Sessions